Divorce & Finance Solicitors

 It is the applicant’s responsibility to pay the court fees and for their own solicitor’s fees.

 In certain cases, the applicant may be able to recover costs from the respondent.
 It is best for the applicant to speak to the respondent about an amicable agreement as to costs and this is usually address in our initial letter.
-If an agreement can’t be reached, a court hearing may be needed (which would make the matter far more complex and incur additional costs on both sides).
+If an agreement can’t be reached, a court hearing may be needed, which may incur additional costs for both parties.

 For complex divorce cases, our fixed hourly divorce solicitor fee starts from £233 per hour.